AlbertSuarez/dreambooth-stable-diffusion/README.md

 ## Usage

-1. Generate a dataset like the one found in `data/input` with around 20 images with the following typology:
+1. Generate a dataset like the one found in `data/input` with around 20 images with the following typology (this dataset must contain square images of `512x512` pixels):
     ```text
     60% of foreground images of you
     30% of half body images of you